In my role as a broadband market analyst, I’ve spent over 26 hours researching Comcast Xfinity’s plans and discounts over the past couple years.

 Additionally, if you live on the more expensive east coast, the plan could cost you about $65 per month.
 I presume this is due to a relative lack of competition for internet services in that region.

-That said, there are a few notable benefits to Connect, the first of which is the $50+ Visa prepaid card you’ll receive when you sign up online.
+That said, there are a few notable benefits to Connect.
+The most obvious is the $50+ Visa prepaid card commonly offered for ordering online.
 For the truly cost-conscious, a Comcast representative told me that this Visa card can be put toward your bill.
-This makes the first month effectively free, even if you opt to pay for their $14 per month X1 Wi-Fi router.
+This makes the first month effectively free, even if you opt to pay for their $15 per month xFi Wi-Fi router.

 Now, a bit on the charges you’ll experience with Connect: